vorSherer/code-201-prework/prework/windows/04_updating_terminal.md

 4. If you want to create your own custom command line prompt you can check out [bashrcgenerator.com](http://bashrcgenerator.com) or [ezprompt.net](http://ezprompt.net) and use the code that provides instead of the code here.

+### Install Tree view

+Once that's done we can install a quick awesome command called `tree`.
+What `tree` does is displays all of your directories and files in a nicely formatted tree so you can easily see your current file structure!

+Type `sudo apt install tree`.
+Once that's done, you can type `tree` to see the tree view of the directory that you're currently in!
+You may have to close and restart your terminal before it will work.

 ### Installing Software